saisandeepvaddi/how-to-create-web-terminals/ARTICLE.md

 terminal.open(document.getElementById("terminal-container"));

 // Add event listeners for pty process and terminal
-// Since we enabled nodeIntegration in electron (see ./main.js file BrowserWindow options), we don't need to use
-// any socket to communicate between xterm/node-pty
+// we don't need to use any socket to communicate between xterm/node-pty

 ptyProcess.on("data", function(data) {
   terminal.write(data);
 });

 terminal.onData(data => ptyProcess.write(data));
 ```

 A working electron example is added in Github repository.

-#### Other Information
+### Other Information

-If you only need terminal UI that just prints output from NodeJS `child_process`, you do not need `node-pty`.
-You can send `child_process` stdout directly to `xtermjs` UI.
+If you only need a terminal UI that just prints output from NodeJS `child_process`, you do not need *node-pty*.
+You can send `child_process` stdout directly to *xtermjs* UI.

 One of my open-source projects [https://github.com/saisandeepvaddi/ten-hands](https://github.com/saisandeepvaddi/ten-hands) works this way.
-Check [Ten Hands](https://github.com/saisandeepvaddi/ten-hands) to see some in-depth usage of `xtermjs`, `socket.io` and `ReactJS` to build terminal based apps.
+Check [Ten Hands](https://github.com/saisandeepvaddi/ten-hands) to see some in-depth usage of `xtermjs`, `socket.io`, and `ReactJS` together to build terminal-based apps.

 Thank you 🙏